igrishaev/farseer/README.md

 ### Method handlers

 The `rpc-sum` function is a handler for the `:math/sum` method.
-The function takes **exactly two** argumets.
-The first argumant is the context map which we'll discuss later.
+The function takes **exactly two** arguments.
+The first argument is the context map which we'll discuss later.
 The second is the parameters passed to the method in request.
 They might be either a map or a vector.
-Alternatevly, a method can be free from parameters at all.
+Alternately, a method can be free from parameters at all.

 The function might be defined in another namespace.
 In this case, you import it